Projects

 2010 - 2011

 Twitter Versus Mode is my first attempt to connect Twitter and Flash.
 It is basically a tool that compares two keywords.
 Once the user hits “go”, the script accesses Twitter’s API to search the last 1,000 tweets that mention at least one of the two selected keywords.
-Each tweet is represented by a color-coded square.
-An animation representing the flowing tweets reconstruct the timeline.
-The content of a tweet can be seen by mouse over on a square, showing the text and the user avatar on Twitter.
+A colour-coded square represents each tweet.
+An animation that illustrates the flow of tweets reconstructs the timeline.
+The content of a tweet can be seen by hovering over a square on Twitter, showing the text and the user’s avatar.
 There is an option to reorder the tweets by keywords.
-Since Twitter close their API and created strict rules for accesses, this prototype stopped working.
+Since Twitter closed its API and implemented strict access rules, this prototype stopped working.
 But you can still see some screenshots.

 Vivemos num mundo interconectado, em que as informações fluem cada vez mais rapidamente.
-Com o surgimento da Internet, abriu-se um leque de possibilidades que antes não podiam sequer ser imaginadas.
-As interações que acontecem no ciberespaço não dependem de tempo nem de distâncias.
-As mais diferentes culturas integram-se como nunca. É possível comunicar-se com pessoas em várias partes do mundo, colher informações sobre qualquer assunto, trocar experiências e relacionar-se com outras pessoas de diferentes culturas.
+Com o surgimento da Internet, abriu-se um leque de possibilidades que antes sequer podiam ser imaginadas.
+As interações que ocorrem no ciberespaço não dependem do tempo nem das distâncias.
+As mais diferentes culturas integram-se como nunca. É possível comunicar-se com pessoas em várias partes do mundo, colher informações sobre qualquer assunto, trocar experiências e relacionar-se com pessoas de diferentes culturas.
 A construção das identidades, a memória e as relações de poder se estendem ao ciberespaço, que constitui um novo lugar de memória e também de inteligência coletiva, uma vez que há múltiplas possibilidades de acesso, percepção, reconstrução e emissão de mensagens e conteúdos.
-Devido a essas características, o ciberespaço se mostra como o lugar ideal para receber o núcleo da Rede de Memória da Imprensa Capixaba (Rede MIC), tão importante para a constituição da identidade local, uma vez que o jornalismo influenciou, e conintinua influenciando a construção das identidades.
-Como há certo esquecimento em relação à memória local, faz-se necessário resgatá-la e mostrar a importância da imprensa na constituição da sociedade espírito-santense.
+Devido a essas características, o ciberespaço se mostra o lugar ideal para receber o núcleo da Rede de Memória da Imprensa Capixaba (Rede MIC), tão importante para a constituição da identidade local, uma vez que o jornalismo influenciou e continua influenciando a construção das identidades.
+Como há certo esquecimento em relação à memória local, faz-se necessário resgatá-la e evidenciar a importância da imprensa na constituição da sociedade espírito-santense.

 English translation:We live in an interconnected world, where information flows increasingly quickly.
 With the Internet, many possibilities opened that could never have been imagined before.
 The interactions that take place in cyberspace do not depend on time or distance.
 Different cultures are integrating as they never have before.
 It is possible to communicate with people worldwide, obtain information on any subject, share experiences, and form relationships with people from different cultures.
 The construction of identities, memory, and power relationships extends to cyberspace, a new place for memory and collective intelligence offering multiple possibilities for access, perception, reconstruction, and message and content emission.
 By these characteristics, cyberspace stands as the ideal place for the core of the Capixaba’s Press Memory Net (Rede MIC), which is so important for the constitution of the local identity, as journalism has influenced and continues to influence the construction of identities.
 As there is a tendency to forget local memory, it is necessary to preserve it and show how the press was important in the constitution of Espírito-Santense society.